A Unified Framework Connecting Chemical Enrichment to Resolved Star Formation Histories with Applications to Local Group Dwarf Irregulars: Ages for Individual Stars

 For a proposed age $t$ and metallicity $Z$ we interpolate an appropriate isochrone using the methods of \ref{subsec:stellar_tracks} and \ref{subsec:bcs}.
 For all calculations we assume the distance modulii and interstellar reddening values shown in Table \ref{table:summary}, which are also used for the resolved SFH fits in the next section.
 Letting the list of apparent magnitudes of the star be $\mathbf{m}$, the associated magnitude uncertainties be $\boldsymbol{\sigma}$\footnote{The uncertainties of the observed magnitudes that enter into Equation \ref{eq:ages} ($\boldsymbol{\sigma}$) are estimated from artificial star tests in the same way as the uncertainties are estimated when performing the full resolved SFH measurements in \S \ref{sec:results}.}, the apparent magnitude (error) in filter $i$ be $\mathbf{m}_i$ ($\boldsymbol{\sigma}_i$), and the predicted apparent magnitude from the isochrone for age $t$, stellar mass $M$, and metallicity $Z$ in filter $i$ be $I(t, Z, M)_i$, we write the likelihood of the data given the model as

 We then apply Bayes' theorem, multiplying this likelihood with our priors to form a probability distribution that is proportional to the posterior.
 As is common, we neglect the Bayesian evidence $P(\mathbf{m})$ that appears in the denominator of Bayes' theorem as it is unnecessary for the BFGS optimization scheme we employ \citep[see Section 6.1 of][]{Nocedal2006}.
 We assume the \cite{Kroupa2001} initial mass function (IMF) as the prior on the stellar mass and a uniform prior on the stellar age from 1 -- 13.7 Gyr.
-The lower limit is a rough estimate of the youngest stars that could fall within the RGB selection region of these studies, while the upper limit is the approximate age of the Universe.
+The lower limit is a rough estimate of the youngest RGB stars that could fall within the selection region of these studies, while the upper limit is the approximate age of the Universe.
+We note that early AGB stars, younger than 1 Gyr, could also fall within this selection region, overlapping with the upper RGB; studies suggest 10--20\% of stars in this region may be early AGB stars \citep[e.g.,][]{Gratton2010,Harmsen2023}.
 The spectroscopically measured metallicity is used as the prior on the metallicity, modeled as a Gaussian distribution with standard deviation equal to the reported metallicity uncertainty.
 We additionally increase the weighting of the metallicity prior by multiplying it by the number of filters to better match the scale of the photometric likelihood function, which is a product over the $i$ filters.
 We marginalize over the stellar mass $M$ to estimate $t$ and $Z$ for each star.

 To account for systematic uncertainties due to the assumed stellar models, we repeat the above procedure for each combination of the PARSEC, MIST, and \texttt{BaSTIv2} stellar track libraries and the MIST and YBC BC libraries -- therefore, six measurements are made in total for each star.
 Our final $t$ and $Z$ values are taken to be the sample mean of these six measurements and we report errors as the sample standard deviation.
 We note that these uncertainties are several times larger than the formal random uncertainties obtained, for example, via MCMC sampling of the likelihood function as the photometric uncertainties that enter into Equation \ref{eq:ages} are small, typically $\sigma \leq 0.02$ mag.
 This again highlights the importance of considering the systematic impact of stellar model choice when performing comparisons against high-precision photometry.